reasonml-old/rebel/README.md

 ## For Consumers

-You need to have Jenga and js_of_ocaml installed via OPAM:
+You need to have Jenga, YoJson and js_of_ocaml installed via OPAM:
 - `opam update`
 - `opam install jenga`
 - `opam install js_of_ocaml`
+- `opam install yojson`
 - `npm install --save-dev jengaboot`
 - Write some files in your `src/`, or install some compliant (see above) npm packages.
 - `./node_modules/.bin/boot`